GraceE-Dion/IT-Project-Risk-Classification/README.md

 ## Research Motivation

-IT project failures remain disproportionately tied to human-factor risks — governance gaps, compliance drift, team dynamics, and stakeholder misalignment — rather than purely technical failures.
+IT project failures remain disproportionately tied to human-factor risks which includes governance gaps, compliance drift, team dynamics, and stakeholder misalignment, rather than purely technical failures.
 Existing risk models underweight these dimensions.
 This project builds a classification model that:

 - Identifies early-stage risk signals in IT projects
 - Surfaces human-factor and governance features as predictive variables